 Figure 8 shows a wireframe surrounding the volume around the impeller where the shear stresses are large enough to disrupt the fiber network structure and where the flow will be turbulent (5% consistency).
-Figure 9 shows a similar wireframe, but minimum velocity (m/s).
+Figure 9 shows a similar wireframe, but here the wireframe encloses the volume where the velocities are larger than 1E-3 m/s.
+The region outside the wireframe can be regarded as stagnant.